- If you’ve ever felt “stuck,” you are not alone; many of us experience this feeling at some point in our lives and for different reasons.

 - First, stop paying attention to what others are doing: you should turn the focus inward and look at what you want and what makes you happy.

-- Also, put some effort into realizing your dreams and deciding what you want to work toward in life; don’t just wait for your dreams to dawn on you.
+- Put effort into realizing your dreams and deciding what you want to work toward in life; don’t just wait for your dreams to fall into your lap.

-- In addition, step outside of your comfort zone: This might be intimidating, but taking risks can help you to feel alive and fulfilled.
+- Step outside of your comfort zone: This might be intimidating, but taking risks can help you to feel alive and fulfilled.

-- Next, explore your literal dreams and see if there are any clues about what is lacking from your life or what you really want out of life.
+- Explore your literal dreams and see if there are any clues within them pertaining to what you really want out of life.

 - Finally, determine your values, let them guide you, and when in doubt, do something kind for someone else.

 Have you ever felt “stuck” before?
 In other words, have you ever felt stagnant—like you’re wandering through life with no real direction, progress, or fulfillment?
-Consider the fictitious character Jen.
-She’s employed, she’s surrounded by friends, and she manages to go to the gym at least every other day.
-Some people might look at Jen and think she has it all figured out—but in reality, she’s lacking fulfillment.
-She used to feel happy and accomplished.
-She felt like she had a real purpose.
-But lately, she feels like her life is lacking and yearns for something more.
+You may be employed, surrounded by friends, and even able to do healthy things, such as go to the gym at least every other day.
+Some people might look at you and think you’ve got it all figured out.
+Yet in reality, you’re lacking fulfillment.
+Lately, you may feel like your life is lackluster and are yearning for something more.

 1) Focus on what makes you happy.